 Unless you need a physician's order for an additional blood screening we recommend that you complete the Community Wellness Blood Panel first, so that you can record the results on your CHRA and discuss them with your primary care provider at your wellness physical exam.

 If completing your Community Wellness Blood panel by walking into a clinic you must pay $45 at the time of your blood draw, collect a receipt, and submit it for reimbursement.
-If you complete the panel on campus we have negotiated a reduced rate of $40, which you may pay by cash or check to Luther College at the time of your blood draw, and Luther will submit the reimbursement for you automatically.
+If you complete the panel on campus, you pay the $45, which you may pay by cash or check to Luther College at the time of your blood draw, and Luther will submit the reimbursement for you automatically.

 The results of your panel are strictly confidential, and protected by HIPPA.
 Luther College does not have access to your results.
 On campus screening results will be delivered to you via campus mail in a sealed envelope.